conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 .. note::

   If there are any details you are not sure about please create a pull request anyway.
-The conda-forge team will review it and help you make changes to it.
+The ``conda-forge`` team will review it and help you make changes to it.

-In case you are building your first recipe using conda-forge, a step-by-step instruction and checklist that will help you with a successful build is provided below.
+In case you are building your first recipe using ``conda-forge``, a step-by-step instruction and checklist that will help you with a successful build is provided below.

 .. _staging_steps: